Robinyo/serendipity/docs/serendipity/tutorials/case-management/README.md

 When designing or operating a case management system within this context, the following information should be systematically captured during each of the six core business processes.

-### Client Identification & Eligibility Determination
+### Client Identification and Eligibility Determination
 The focus of this initial entry gate is establishing the identity of the individual, identifying immediate crisis indicators, and verifying statutory or program thresholds while ensuring informed consent.
 - Core Identity Data: Full legal name, preferred name, alias, date of birth, gender identity, and physical address.